sketing/Chatbot_LU_NLP_AI/data/nlu.md

 - hey there
 - Hi

-## intent:affirm
-- yes
-- indeed
-- of course
-- that sounds good
-- correct

-## intent:deny
-- no
-- never
-- I don't think so
-- don't like that
-- no way
-- not really
-- No thank you

 ## intent:drink_chosen
 - I'd like to have some [water](drink)
 - Can I get a [Pepsi](drink)?